MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/createfolder-operation.md

 The CreateFolder operation supports the creation of a custom folder class only when you create the folder by using a generic folder type element and set the **FolderClass** element.

-## Successful CreateFolder Response example
+## Successful CreateFolder response example

 ### Description